Yoga for Everybody

 A slower, softer evening class offering space to stretch, ease stiffness and release tension in a calm, supportive way.

-The focus is on comfort, awareness and working with the body you have on the day.
-There is room for curiosity, ease and the occasional smile.
-You will leave feeling looser, calmer and more comfortable in yourself - a genuine midweek recharge without feeling overstimulated late in the evening.
+You'll leave feeling looser, calmer and more comfortable in yourself.
+A genuine midweek recharge without feeling overstimulated late in the evening.

 What both classes have in common